chrsolr/open-in.nvim/README.md

 # open.nvim

-A simple Neovim plugin that lets you search Google directly from your editor with a custom `:SearchGoogle` command.
+A simple Neovim plugin that lets you search Google directly from your editor with a custom `:GoogleSearch` command.
 Works across macOS, Linux, and Windows (including WSL).

 More features coming soon!